Catalyst: Addressing Misogynistic Pathways to Violent Extremism

 Catalyst and CCF Leadership

-CCF provides the Catalyst project with the required strategic leadership, technical oversight, coordination, direct implementation of programs, and convening power.
+The Christchurch Call Foundation provides strategic leadership, technical oversight, coordination, direct implementation of programmes, and convening power for Catalyst.

 We ensure that Catalyst delivers innovative activities and builds sustained capability globally by providing open-source tools and resources for all to use.